-We just told you about a depressed artist living as a hamster, now let’s introduce you to two brothers who got the anthropomorphised rodent concept right...
+Yesterday we told you about a depressed artist living as a hamster; today let’s introduce you to two brothers who got the anthropomorphized rodent concept right...

 In eighth grade I wrote a science-fiction story about people living in giant hamsterballs with virtual-reality goggles strapped to their heads.
 I had just learned the word “dystopian.”
 Future VR iterations in Lawnmower Man, The Matrix, and Existenz left me cold, but I remained confident that as a society we were on the right track… but nothing came of it.
 And then these Latypov brothers dreamed up The Virtusphere.
 On a recent tour of the lab, I expected to stumble into a cybersex sweatshop with immigrants trying to claw their way out of these things, or else find a hyper-intelligent gerbil with VR goggles--the Patient Zero of their operation.
 Could the Virtusphere be the mass cyber-exodus we’ve all been dreaming about, or is it just another one of those shitty VR machines from the 90s that were a $200,000 cure for a settled stomach?
 Virtusphere inventor Ray Latypov has the answer.

 Vice: Has the Virtusphere been a lifelong pursuit?

 Ray Latypov: We were in the entertainment industry for a long time, where we created computer games.
 But in 1993 I took a trip to the United States and spent a week in the New York public library researching virtual reality.

 No one from the entertainment industry would ever find you in a library!

 I found out that there were no solutions to locomotion inside virtual worlds.

 You know I was kidding with the library joke, right?
 Sorry, continue.

 For several years we tried to solve the problem of locomotion.
 We found several.